patrickmoffitt/Local-Solar-Noon/cplusplus/readme.md

 NOAA.
 If it's not check that the UTC offset on the first line of the output matches the published values.
 Be sure you entered this value into the NOAA tool.
 For example (in February 2019) America/New_York is -5 and Australia/Darwin is
 +9.5.
-Also check that the longitude has the correct value and sign for the local.
+Also check that the longitude has the correct value and sign for your location.
 If the input is correct and the output is still wrong please open an issue with the struct you used and the output you got.